AdobeDocs/campaign.en/help/v8/start/create-message.md

 ## Create the delivery {#create-the-delivery}

-To create a delivery,follow these steps:
+To create a delivery, follow these steps:

+1. Browse to the list of deliveries and click **[!UICONTROL Create]**.
-1. Click **[!UICONTROL Create]** above the list of deliveries.
-When you create a new delivery, you must select the delivery channel.
-To do this, select the appropriate delivery template from the drop-down list in the **[!UICONTROL Delivery template]** field.
+1. Select the delivery channel.
+To do this, choose the appropriate delivery template from the drop-down list.

    ![](../send/assets/select-the-new-template.png)

-   A built-in template is provided for each channel you have installed: direct mail, email, telephone, mobile channel (SMS), X (Twitter), etc. The channels available in the list depend on your license agreement.
+   A built-in template is provided for each channel you have installed: email, telephone, mobile channels (push / SMS), direct mail, X (Twitter), etc. The channels available in the list depend on your license agreement.

    You can create new delivery templates in order to pre-configure specific parameters to suit your needs.
-For further information about templates, refer to [this section](../send/create-templates.md).
+[Learn more](../send/create-templates.md).

 1. Enter a name for the delivery in the **[!UICONTROL Label]** field.